samweru-zz/bookkeep/README.md

-  entry:rev     Reverse a transaction entry lpo:add       Add a number of units of a categorized item to a local... lpo:pay       Make payment for purchase order order:last    View X number of last order items period:last   Last period should be the active period otherwise someone... sale:add      Add to sales order. sale:disc     Apply sales discount
+  entry:rev     Reverse a transaction entry lpo:add       Add a number of units of a categorized item to a local... lpo:pay       Make payment for purchase order order:filter  Filter ordered items either by trx_no (transaction number)... order:last    View X number of last order items order:rev     Revert order only by schedule period:last   Last period should be the active period otherwise someone... sale:add      Add to sales order. sale:disc     Apply sales discount